 Internal Marketing — The ‘I’ and the ‘M’:

 What does internal marketing help us accomplish?
-Is it just letting employees talk positive about the brand and the work?
+Is it just letting employees talk positively about the brand and the work?
 Not quite.
 The core objective is keeping them together, retaining a team of ‘motivated and energized people’.
-Internal Marketing is the key to creating an environment that strengthens employee brand relation, in turn, enhancing marketplace branding.
+Internal Marketing is the key to creating an environment that strengthens employee brand relations, in turn, enhancing marketplace branding.
 After all, happy campers ‘in here’ means happy customers ‘out there’.
 Motivated individuals will work harder and deliver to your customers a better service.

 Taking It Ahead At Talkd:

 Through our journey as ileadfarmers as well as 365 days of Talkd, we have been actively focused on internal marketing, a fact evident from our social media postings.
 Beyond showcasing success stories, marketing, and branding initiatives, it also becomes necessary to bring to the spotlight the faces behind your successful brand, even interact with them at times.
 Our internal marketing brings our people to the forefront.
-Empowered, highlighted, they become the new owners of our brand marketing, ambassadors of the Talkd journey.
-In the ever-increasing complexity of the digital era, they along with our management lead the Talkd strategic support, design thinking and digital solutions, addressing business problems of our clients.
+Empowered, and highlighted, they become the new owners of our brand marketing, and ambassadors of the Talkd journey.
+In the ever-increasing complexity of the digital era, they along with our management lead the Talkd strategic support, design thinking, and digital solutions, addressing the business problems of our clients.

-Internal Marketing — The Rise Vs The ROI:
+Internal Marketing — The Rise vs. the ROI:

 Optimizing Your Internal Marketing Bucket: